Definition: Evil is that which diminishes, interferes with

 cannot be blamed for bringing evil into existence; evil

-is not a thing and so was not brought into existence.
+is not an identifiable construct or thing, and so was not brought into existence.

 The idea that the world contains evil (i.e. certain